Olive You Families

 Do you give vacation time?

 Most families will provide their nanny two weeks vacation per year.
 Some families give one week after six months and one week after the first year.
-Discuss with your nanny whether or not they need to take their vocation at the same time as your family vocation.
-Nannies are paid 52 weeks a year, so anytime you choose not to have the nanny work would still be paid.
+Discuss with your nanny whether or not they need to take their vacation at the same time as your family vacation.
+Nannies are paid 52 weeks a year, so anytime you choose not to have the nanny work, she would still be paid.